Open-Fuego/Open-Fuego-Coding-Tools/Best_Practices.md

 **-Multimodal Communication Document**

-Students will use the tools in Pitt Fuego to make a mobile-ready multimodal communication document.
+Students will use the tools in Open Fuego to make a mobile-ready multimodal communication document.
 (See Pitt Fuego or any of our other Presentation Methods)